UKHomeOffice/engineering-guidance-and-standards/docs/standards/code-comments.md

 Each comment should contribute to the reader's understanding of the code by providing insights or explanations that might not be immediately evident from the code itself.
 Value-added comments act as a bridge between the code's functionality and the developer's comprehension, improving accessibility and efficiency for both current and future team members.

+Additionally, consider that code functions should be written in a way that allows developers to use them effectively without having to delve into the source code.
+This means that function signatures, parameter names, and return types should be self-explanatory.
+Well-crafted comments can complement this by offering high-level explanations or usage examples, making it possible for developers to utilize functions blindly, confidently relying on the documented behavior without necessarily needing to inspect the implementation details.

 #### Positive Example
 ```
 """